Laura Hurt

 What advice would you give to young women entering your industry?

 My advice to young women entering this industry is to stay with it and never give up.
 Challenges and setbacks are part of the journey, but perseverance, resilience, and a strong belief in your abilities will carry you forward.
-Trust yourself, keep learning, and remain committed to your goals success comes to those who persist.
+Trust yourself, keep learning, and remain committed to your goals.
+Success comes to those who persist.
+Work hard and you will become more wealthy - financially and in wisdom.

 Q